How To Add PayPal To Your Website

 • Bank account number

 After confirming your bank account, you’re ready to accept customer payments!
-You can choose which payment solution works for you and set up PayPal on your e-commerce platform.
+You can choose the payment solution that works best for you and set up PayPal on your e-commerce platform.

 Add PayPal To Website In HTML

 If you’ve built your website from scratch or want to design it explicitly using HTML, you can add PayPal to your website in other ways.
-You can set it up using PayPal Checkout, write your code, or add a plug-in from Powr.io.
+You can set it up with PayPal Checkout, write your own code, or add a Powr.io plugin.

-Many website builders that support e-commerce shops offer a feature in their console that integrates PayPal into your website.
-But this option is limited to sites fully built or supported by the same platform, which further restricts customizability.
+Many website builders that support e-commerce shops offer a console feature that integrates PayPal into your website.
+But this option is limited to sites built or supported by the same platform, further restricting customizability.

 You can quickly add a PayPal button via PayPal Checkout.
 Then you can choose how it looks, setting it as horizontal or vertical, pick the button color, and select the text.